-In connection with our audits of the year ended July 31, 2017 and period ended July 31, 2016, nothing came to our attention, insofar as it relates to financial and accounting matters, that causes us to believe that the Christmas Tree Promotion Board:
+In connection with our audits of the years ended July 31, 2018 and 2017, nothing came to our attention, insofar as it relates to financial and accounting matters, that causes us to believe that the Christmas Tree Promotion Board:

-- Failed to comply with laws and regulations and U.S. Department of Agriculture Agricultural Marketing Service ("USDA AMS") Guidelines for AMS Oversight of Commodity Research and Promotion Programs applicable to the Board; - Failed to comply with Section 1214.47(b) of the Christmas Tree Promotion, Research and Information Order, relating to the use of assessment funds for the purpose of influencing legislation or governmental action or policy; - Expended assessment funds for purposes other than those authorized by the Commodity Promotion, Research and Information Act of 1996 and the Christmas Tree Promotion, Research and Information Order; - Expended or obligated assessment funds on any projects prior to the fiscal year in which those funds were authorized to be expended by the Board's approved Budget and Marketing Plan;
+- Failed to comply with laws and regulations and U.S. Department of Agriculture Agricultural Marketing Service ("USDA AMS") Guidelines for AMS Oversight of Commodity Research and Promotion Programs applicable to the Board; - Failed to comply with Section 1214.47(b) of the Christmas Tree Promotion, Research and Information Order, relating to the use of assessment funds for the purpose of influencing legislation or governmental action or policy; - Expended assessment funds for purposes other than those authorized by the Commodity Promotion, Research and Information Act of 1996 and the Christmas Tree Promotion, Research and Information Order;

-- Did not adhere to the original or amended Budget and Marketing Plan for the year ended July 31, 2017 and period ended July 31, 2016; - Did not obtain a written contract or agreement with any person or entity providing goods or services to the Board; - Failed to comply with USDA AMS Directive 2210.2, relating to the limitations on the types of investments which may be purchased by the Board and the insurance or collateral that must be obtained for all of the Board's deposits and investments; - Failed to comply with disclosure requirements for lease commitments (when applicable); - Failed to comply with standards established relating to contracts and USDA approval letters (if necessary); or - Failed to comply with the Board's by-laws or any other policy of the Board, specifically as they relate to all financial matters, including time and attendance, and travel.
+- Expended or obligated assessment funds on any projects prior to the fiscal year in which those funds were authorized to be expended by the Christmas Tree Promotion Board's approved Budget and Marketing Plan; - Did not adhere to the original or amended Budget and Marketing Plan for the years ended July 31, 2018 and 2017; - Did not obtain a written contract or agreement with any person or entity providing goods or services to the Christmas Tree Promotion Board; - Failed to comply with USDA AMS Directive 2210.2, relating to the limitations on the types of investments which may be purchased by the Christmas Tree Promotion Board and the insurance or collateral that must be obtained for all of the Christmas Tree Promotion Board's deposits and investments; - Failed to comply with disclosure requirements for lease commitments (when applicable); - Failed to comply with standards established relating to contracts and USDA approval letters (if necessary); or - Failed to comply with the Christmas Tree Promotion Board's by-laws or any other policy of the Christmas Tree Promotion Board, specifically as they relate to all financial matters, including time and attendance, and travel.